alberttheprince/rpemotes-reborn/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------

-# Shared emotes
+# Shared emotes 👩🏻‍❤️‍💋‍👨🏼

 Emotes will work with either `SyncOffsetFront` or `Attachto`.

-- If it is with `SyncOffsetFront`, then the one used is the one of the emote the player started.<br/>
+- If it is with `SyncOffsetFront`, then the offset used is the one of the emote the player started.<br/>
-For example if I start the emote `handshake`, then I'll have the `SyncOffsetFront` but not the other player.
+For example, if player one starts the emote `handshake`, then player one will have the SyncOffsetFront but not the other player.

-- If it is with `Attachto`, then it'll either be, my data used for attaching, or the other player's data used for attaching.<br/>
+- If it is with `Attachto`, then it'll either be player one's data used for attaching, or the player two's data.<br/>
-For example, if I start the emote `carry`, then the other player will be attached but I don't because `Attachto` is set in `carry2` and not `carry`.<br/>
+For example, if player one start the emote carry, then the other player will be attached but not the player one because Attachto is set in `carry2` and not `carry`.<br/>
-But if I start the emote `carry2`, then I'll be attached and not the other player.
+- If player one starts the emote `carry2`, then player one will be attached and not the other player. it's the player who start the animation who will in most cases be moved

 *Special case, if both emote have the `Attachto` then only the player who started the emote will be attached.*

-You can specify bones to attach the other player.
-You can find a list here: https://wiki.rage.mp/index.php?title=Bones
+You can find a list of ped bones to attach the other player here: [Ped Bones](https://wiki.rage.mp/index.php?title=Bones)

+Using the website provided above, enter the bone ID, ie `1356` and not 111, which is the Bone Index.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------